zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2c.
+The given deadline date is invalid.

+    * 2c1.
+ProfBook shows an error message.

+      Use case resumes at step 1.

+* 2d.
 No path specified, user in root directory.

-    * 2c1.
+    * 2d1.
 ProfBook creates Deadline for the group.

       Use case ends.

-* 2d.
+* 2e.
 No path specified, user in root directory.

-    * 2b1.
+    * 2e1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-* 2e.
+* 2f.
 User specifies `--all allStu` or `--all allGrp`

-    * 2c1.
+    * 2f1.
 ProfBook creates Deadline for either all students within the group, or all groups within ProfBook.

       Use case ends.